Assistant Dean for Extramural Research Funding

 Phone: (+974) 4492 8321

-Dr. Abu-Raddad is an Associate Professor of Public Health, Director of the Biostatistics, Epidemiology and Biomathematics Research Core at Weill Cornell Medical College in Qatar (WCMC-Q), and the Principal Investigator of the Infectious Disease Epidemiology Group.
+Dr. Abu-Raddad is a Professor of Healthcare Policy and Research, Assistant Dean for Extramural Research Funding, Director of the Biostatistics, Epidemiology and Biomathematics Research Core at Weill Cornell Medicine - Q (WCM-Q), and the Principal Investigator of the Infectious Disease Epidemiology Group.
 He focuses on studying the epidemiological factors and population processes shaping infectious disease spread in human and animal populations.
-He joined WCMC-Q in 2008 as Visiting Assistant Professor of Physics and Visiting Assistant Professor of Public Health while serving as an Assistant Professor at the Fred Hutchinson Cancer Research Center, USA.
-He held positions as Research Scientist at the Fred Hutchinson Cancer Research Center and the University of Washington; as Postdoctoral Research Associate at Imperial College London, United Kingdom; and as NSF-JSPS Postdoctoral Research Associate at Osaka University, Japan.
+He joined WCM-Q in 2008 as an Assistant Professor.
+He held positions as Assistant Professor at the Fred Hutchinson Cancer Research Center; as Research Scientist at the Fred Hutchinson Cancer Research Center and the University of Washington; as Postdoctoral Research Associate at Imperial College London, United Kingdom; and as NSF-JSPS Postdoctoral Research Associate at Osaka University, Japan.
 He completed his Ph.D. study in Computational and Mathematical Physics at Florida State University.
 He serves as a consultant or advisory member for a number of key public health projects for organizations such as the World Bank, Joint United Nations Programme on HIV/AIDS, World Health Organization, and Bill and Melinda Gates Foundation.

 Dr. Abu-Raddad's research interests are multidisciplinary with emphasis on studying the epidemiology and ecology of infectious diseases using analytical and computational approaches in addition to conventional epidemiologic study designs.
-He was the lead author or co-investigator of several high impact studies in recent years such as in relation to HIV/AIDS, tuberculosis, and SARS.
-His current main research interests include studying the spread of sexually transmitted infections such as HIV/AIDS, HSV-2, and HPV; investigating the role of biological cofactors in HIV epidemiology; assessment of the impact of different HIV interventions such as vaccines and male circumcision; studying the epidemiology of HIV/AIDS in the Arab and Muslim Worlds; studying tuberculosis epidemiology and assessing the impact of novel tuberculosis diagnostics, drug regimens, and vaccines; assessment of hepatitis C incidence patterns; simulation of community randomized controlled trials; and studying the ecology of multiple-strain infectious diseases.
+He was the lead author or co-investigator of several high impact studies in recent years such as in relation to HIV/AIDS, HCV, tuberculosis, and SARS.
+His current main research interests include studying the spread of sexually transmitted infections such as HIV/AIDS, HSV-2, chlamydia, and gonorrhea; assessment of HCV epidemiology patterns; studying tuberculosis epidemiology; and assessment of the impact of different interventions against infectious diseases such as vaccines, male circumcision, diagnostics, and drug regimens.
+His research focuses primarily on the Middle East and North Africa region.

-- Laith J. Abu-Raddad, Francisca Ayodeji Akala, Iris Semini, Gabriele Riedner, Oussama Tawil, and David Wilson.
-Characterizing the HIV/AIDS epidemic in the Middle East and North Africa.
-Time for Strategic Action.
-Middle East and North Africa HIV/AIDS Epidemiology Synthesis Project, World Bank/UNAIDS/WHO, Washington, DC: World Bank Press; 2010 (Book).
+- Abu-Raddad LJ, Akala FA, Semini I, Riedner G, Wilson D, Tawil O. Characterizing the HIV/AIDS epidemic in the Middle East and North Africa: Time for Strategic Action.
+Middle East and North Africa HIV/AIDS Epidemiology Synthesis Project.
+World Bank/UNAIDS/WHO Publication.
+Washington DC: The World Bank Press; 2010.